Jjateen/7T-SRAM-MCPL/README.md

 ## Static Noise Margin (SNM) Analysis

-From **Figures 8 and 9** in the referenced paper, we observe the stability of the **6T** and **7T MCPL SRAM** cells.
-The SNM, or Static Noise Margin, indicates the cell's resilience to noise and disturbances during read/write operations.
+The **SNM** was calculated and plotted using **Cadence Virtuoso**.
+The SNM analysis indicates the stability of the **6T** and **7T MCPL SRAM** cells.
+This analysis was performed by inscribing a **maximum square** within the butterfly curve, plotting the inverter voltage transfer characteristics.

-- **SNM is calculated** by connecting **DC voltages** on both sides of the inverter.
-The **butterfly diagram** is drawn by plotting the inverter voltage transfer characteristics.
-A **maximum square** is inscribed within the butterfly curve by moving the vertical and horizontal axes.

-- In the SNM analysis:
-    - The **6T SRAM** shows a smaller area in the butterfly curve, indicating lower stability.
+- **6T SRAM**: Shows a smaller area in the butterfly curve, indicating lower stability.
-    - The **7T MCPL SRAM** demonstrates a **0.3 times greater SNM** than the 6T SRAM, reflecting improved stability and noise tolerance.
+- **7T MCPL SRAM**: Demonstrates a **0.3 times greater SNM** than the 6T SRAM, reflecting improved stability and noise tolerance.

-This increase in SNM for the 7T MCPL SRAM is due to the added transistor and better isolation of the internal nodes during read/write operations, as explained in the **Why is the 7T MCPL SRAM more stable than the 6T SRAM?** section.
+The increased SNM of the 7T MCPL SRAM is due to the added transistor and better isolation of the internal nodes, as described in the **Why is the 7T MCPL SRAM more stable than the 6T SRAM?** section.

 ## Performance Comparison